Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Introduction

-There is some work available on numerical methods for SDEs driven by multiplicative fBm, many of which are for the pathwise integral in the case of $H>\frac{1}{2}$ (see, for example, \cite{Jamshidi2021}, \cite{Mishura2008} and \cite{Zhang2021}).
+There is some work available on numerical methods for SDEs driven by multiplicative fBm, many of which are for the pathwise integral in the case of $H>\frac{1}{2}$ \cite[see, for example,][]{Jamshidi2021,Mishura2008,Zhang2021}.
 We note the very recent work of \cite{10.1093/imanum/drad019} who examine a stochastic PDE with multiplicative noise with a pathwise integral.
-For $H<\frac{1}{2}$ \cite{NeuenkirchNourdin} examine for $H>\frac{1}{6}$ convergence of the Crank-Nicholson method for Russo-Vallois integrals.
-Lately, the idea to use rough path analysis to tackle the regime $H<\frac{1}{2}$ has received some attention.
-This approach was started in \cite{Coutin2002} and is based on \cite{Lyons1994}.
+For $H\in(\frac{1}{2},\frac{1}{6})$, \cite{NeuenkirchNourdin} examines convergence of the Crank-Nicholson method for the pathwise Russo--Vallois integrals.
+Recently, the idea to use rough path analysis to tackle the regime $H<\frac{1}{2}$ has received attention.
+This approach was started by \cite{Coutin2002} and is based on \cite{Lyons1994}.
 Examples for the regime $\frac{1}{3}<H<\frac{1}{2}$ can be found in \cite{Leon2023} and \cite{Liu2019}.
-Recent results \cite{AlfonsiKebaier} examine approximation of the kernel in a stochastic Volterra integral equation approach and also obtain results for $H\in(0,\frac{1}{2})$.
-However, discussion and implementation of numerical methods for the WIS integral is lacking compared to these approaches.
+We also note the related stochastic Volterra approach, which makes use of fractional kernels.
+Recent results include \cite{AlfonsiKebaier}, which examines kernel approximations for $H\in(0,\frac{1}{2})$.
+However, the WIS integral remains largely unexplored when it comes to discussion and implementation of numerical methods.
+This work aims to contribute to opening up the use of the WIS integral in a numerical setting and hence in applications.

-Notable exceptions are \cite[Chapter 3]{Mishura2008} and \cite{Mishura2008article} that consider the numerical approximation of SDEs of the form \eqref{eq: quasi-linear SDE}.
+Notable exceptions are Chapter 3 of \cite{Mishura2008} and \cite{Mishura2008article} that consider the numerical approximation of SDEs of the form \eqref{eq: quasi-linear SDE}.
 In fact the analysis covers the more general SDE where $\beta$ may be non-autonomous (and $\alpha=0$).
 For $H\geq \frac{1}{2}$ a numerical method is proposed, that we denote \MISHURA, and a strong convergence result for autonomous $a$ is proved for $H\in [\frac{1}{2},1)$ of the form

-where $X_n\approx X(t_n)$ and $C_H>0$ is constant that may depend on $H$.
+where $X_n\approx X(t_n)$ and $C_H>0$ is a constant that may depend on $H$.
 We introduce in this paper a numerical method, \GBMEM, based on that in \cite{Mishura2008}, that approximates \eqref{eq: quasi-linear SDE} and we prove a strong convergence result of the form \eqref{eq:introstrong} for all $H\in(0,1)$.
 Further, taking $\beta$ constant and $\alpha=0$ we extend the convergence proof for \MISHURA to $H\in(0,\frac{1}{2})$.